Dominic Alford

-Dominic Alford (born February 22, 1988) is an American football offensive lineman who is currently a free agent.
+Dominic Alford (born February 22, 1988) is an American former football offensive lineman.
+He played college football for the Minnesota Golden Gophers.

 College career

 He played college football at the University of Minnesota, where he played right guard and left guard.

 Professional career

-Cleveland Browns (2011–2012)
+Cleveland Browns (first stint)

 On July 30, 2011, Alford was signed by Cleveland Browns as an undrafted free agent.
 On September 3, 2011, Alford was waived by the Cleveland Browns.
 He cleared waivers and was placed on the Browns' practice squad.
 On January 3, 2012, the Cleveland Browns signed Alford to a reserve/future contract.
 On August 31, 2012, he was waived by the Cleveland Browns.

-Carolina Panthers (2012)
+Carolina Panthers

 On December 4, 2012, the Carolina Panthers signed Alford to the practice squad.

-Cleveland Browns (2013)
+Cleveland Browns (second stint)

-On February 6, 2013, Alford was signed by the Cleveland Browns.
+On February 6, 2013, Alford was signed by the Browns.
 On July 24, 2013, Alford was cut by the Cleveland Browns.
 On August 3, 2013, the Cleveland Browns re-signed Alford.